 Social Security in Israel

-National Insurance contributions cover old age and survivors, long term care, disability, accident and work injury, maternity, children and unemployment.
+Israel’s social security benefits for employees are funded by contributions from employers and workers, with further additions by the government in some categories.
+National Insurance Institute contributions cover old age and survivors, long term care, disability, accident and work injury, maternity, childcare and unemployment.
 All employees over 18 years old must contribute, including foreigners, and be registered with one of four health funds.
 Different contribution rates apply according to income.
-Employers must withhold employees’ contributions and remit them to the National Insurance Institute.
+Employers must withhold employees’ contributions and remit them to the National Insurance Institute (NII).

-Statutory Costs in Israel
+Statutory Employer Costs in Israel

 What Benefits are guaranteed in Israel?

 Some employee benefits are guaranteed by law, others by individual employer-employee contracts or by Collective Bargaining Agreements (CBAs).
 Statutory minimums include the following: